Beclamide/stenciljs-boilerplate/README.md

-# Stencil App Boilerplate
+# StencilJS Boilerplate

-This is a blank starter project for using [StencilJS](https://stenciljs.com/) with SASS.
+This is a blank starter project for building web applications and sites using [StencilJS](https://stenciljs.com/).
+It includes SASS compiler and task runner.

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Installing

-To start a new project using Stencil, clone this repo to a new directory:
+To start a new project using this boilerplate, clone this repo to a new directory:

 ```bash
 git clone https://github.com/Beclamide/stenciljs-boilerplate.git my-app